 Leading successfully in a VUCA world requires leaders to have specific attributes and is also dependent on the work environment or context under which leaders perform.

 How Context Helps to Accurately Predict Leader’s Fit

-SHL has developed a solution to improve the impact of succession planning initiatives and building stronger and diverse leadership pipelines by addressing the complexities of the current VUCA world.
-This way it is helping organizations to unlock the potential of employees and identify best fit talent against most the predictive future context.
+SHL has developed a solution to improve the impact of succession planning initiatives and build stronger and diverse leadership pipelines by addressing the complexities of the current VUCA world.
+This way it is helping organizations to unlock the potential of employees and identify the best-fit talent against most the predictive future context.

 Through applied research, SHL has created an engaging platform called Mobilize, which captures workforce data and visualizes the insights to answer succession planning and leadership development questions.
 It is scalable and provides easy-to-implement leadership insight that is available across the organization whenever and wherever you need it.

-SHL’s Mobilize provides a flexible and user-friendly experience which is data-driven to increase returns on leadership investments.
-By engaging assessment with applied science, mobilize increases the accuracy and speed of leadership mobility decisions.
+SHL’s Mobilize provides a flexible and user-friendly experience that is data-driven to increase returns on leadership investments.
+By engaging assessment with applied science, Mobilize increases the accuracy and speed of leadership mobility decisions.
 Once leaders are in a role, a context-driven strategy will improve their development by ensuring they get the development experiences they need to navigate business complexities.

 Whether your organization is seeking to navigate the VUCA world by leading change, driving performance, driving a culture change, or managing risks, a contextual approach to leadership placement can optimize your chances of success.

-Check out our Mobilize solution, so we can help you select high potential talent that are prepared to lead in the VUCA world.
+Check out our Mobilize solution, so we can help you select high-potential talent that is prepared to lead in the VUCA world.